umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/index.md

 Content endpoints for retrieving, creating, updating and deleting.

 ### [Content Type endpoints](api/content/type/)
 Content Type endpoints for retrieving all available and specific content types.
+We also expose endpoints for publishing and unpublishing content.

 ### [Media endpoints](api/media/)
 Media endpoints for retrieving, creating, updating and deleting.